objcio/articles/2014-07-08-sandbox-scripting.md

 Introduction
 ------------

-Scripting between apps has long been a part of the Mac ecosystem.
-As Brent is showing in his article, you make your app scriptable so that people can do things you never dreamed of implementing.
-This tutorial will show how your own app can communicate with another app using AppleScript.
+Scripting between Mac applications has long been a part of the desktop ecosystem.
+It was originally [introduced](http://en.wikipedia.org/wiki/AppleScript) in October 1993 as a part of System 7 as a way to create complex workflows using publishing applications like QuarkXPress.
+Since then, many applications have supported AppleScript through the use of scripting dictionaries (Brent's article [in this issue](http://http://www.objc.io/issue-14/) shows you how to do this.)
+In this article, I'm going to explain how to communicate with another app using the commands in its scripting dictionary.

-History: Apple announced sandboxing for Mac apps on 10.7 in 2011.
-Initially for App Store submissions as o November 1st, 2011, but that deadline was pushed back several times until it eventually went into effect on June 1st, 2012.
+But before we do that, we need to take a look some recent events on the Mac platform.
+After opening the Mac App Store in late 2010, Apple announced the all developer submissions would need to run in a sandbox by November 2011.
+This deadline was pushed back several times until it eventually went into effect on June 1st, 2012.

-Unlike iOS developers who have always run in this environment, it was quite a shock for many long-time developers.
-As I heard one Apple security engineer put it, "we're putting the genie back into the bottle."
+That moving deadline should be your first clue that getting Mac apps to run in a sandbox was not exactly straightforward.
+Unlike their counterparts on iOS who had *always* run in a sandbox, many long-time developers realized that a secure execution environment would mean a lot of changes to their apps.
+As I heard one Apple security engineer put it, "We're putting the genie back into the bottle."

-Scripting apps was one of the hardest changes.
-Initially, Apple dealt with this situation by granting "temporary exceptions" in the application entitlements.
-Still, many things that used to be easy, were suddenly hard or outright impossible do to in a sandbox.
-Luckily, things have gotten much better in the past couple of years.
+One of the major challenges with this effort to put apps into a sandbox was with AppleScript.
+Many functions that used to be easy were suddenly hard to do.
+Other things became outright impossible to accomplish.
+The main cause of this frustration was because apps could no longer arbitrarily control another app via scripting.
+From a security point-of-view, there are very good reasons why this is a bad idea.

+Initially, Apple helped ease the transition by granting "temporary exceptions" in an application's entitlements.
+These exceptions allowed apps to retain functionality that would have otherwise been lost.
+And as the name indicates, many of these special cases are disappearing as alternative ways of controlling other apps have been made available in more recent versions of OS X.

-This tutorial will guide you through the current best practices for controlling other apps with AppleScript.
+This tutorial will show you the current best practices for controlling another app using AppleScript.
+I'll also show you some tricks that will help you and your customers get AppleScripts setup with a minimum amount of effort.

-This also fits in well with Brent's tutorial on adding AppleScript support to an app.
-Between the two of us, both sides of the fence are covered.

 First steps
 -----------

-Before we get into the problems associated with running AppleScripts from an app, you need to first come up to speed on how these scripts are run.

-The first thing to do is to write an AppleScript:
+The first thing you need to learn is how to run an AppleScript from your own app.
+Typically the hardest part about this is writing AppleScript code.
+Behold:

 	on chockify(inputString)
 		set resultString to ""